Dartmouth-Data-Analytics-Core/RNA-seq-Differential-Expression-workshop-June-2021/Day-2/01-exploratory-analysis.md

 </p>

-Based on our newly labeled plot it does seem that these 2 samples are outliers based on the hierachical clustering, which would support the presence of a batch effect if these data were infact collected in multiple batches.
-Again without the metadata to indicate this is a batch effect using a method to correct for a batch effect is inappropriate.
-In this case I would reach out to the seqeuncing center or authors of the paper where the data was published and ask for additional metadata to confirm our suspicion about batch effects in this data.
+Based on our newly labeled plot it does seem that these 2 samples are outliers, supporting the presence of a potentially non-biological factor affecting gene expression in these data (such as a batch effect).

+#### Notes on scaling data prior to hierarchical clustering